IsaacWP121/M4a-to-MP3/README.md

 # M4a-to-MP3
 This is a script I wrote to convert itunes music to mp3's.
-I used this when my grandfather needed some mp3's but didn't know how.
-(There are easier ways but this was the most fun)
+I used this after my grandfather messaged me when I was in a long car trip and decided to make my own tool instead of using somebody elses.
+It's not the most efficient way to fix this problem but for a 20-40 minute job I'm proud of what I made